Transgender rights in the United Kingdom: Situation since the Gender Recognition Act 2004

-Since the Gender Recognition Act 2004, transgender people who are married have been required to divorce or annul their marriage in order for them to be issued with a Gender Recognition Certificate (GRC).
-The government chose to retain this requirement in the Act as, effectively, it would have legalised a small category of same-sex marriages.
-The Civil Partnership Act 2004 allowed the creation of civil partnerships between same-sex couples, but a married couple that includes a transgender partner cannot simply re-register their new status.
-They must first have their marriage dissolved, gain legal recognition of the new gender and then register for a civil partnership.
-This is like any divorce with the associated paperwork and costs.
+Between the Gender Recognition Act 2004 and The Marriage (Same-Sex Couples) Act 2013, transgender people who were married had been required to divorce or annul their marriage in order for them to be issued a Gender Recognition Certificate (GRC).
+The Civil Partnership Act 2004 allowed the creation of civil partnerships between same-sex couples, but a married couple that included a transgender partner could not simply re-register their new status.
+They first had to have their marriage dissolved, gain legal recognition of the new gender and then register for a civil partnership.

 With the legalisation of same-sex marriage in England and Wales, existing marriages will continue where one or both parties change their legal gender and both parties wish to remain married.
-However, civil partnerships continue where only both parties change their gender simultaneously and wish to remain in their civil partnership.
+However, civil partnerships continue where only both parties change their legal gender simultaneously and wish to remain in their civil partnership.
+In other cases, they must be converted into marriages to continue.
 This restriction remains as, effectively, it would legalise a small category of opposite-sex civil partnerships.
-The legislation also does not restore any of the marriages of transgender people that were forcibly annulled as a precondition for them securing a GRC; a GRC will not be issued unless the spouse of the transgender person has consented.
+The legislation also does not restore any of the marriages of transgender people that were forcibly annulled as a precondition for them securing a GRC.

 If the spouse does not consent, the marriage must be terminated before a GRC may be issued.
 Scottish same-sex marriage law does not allow a person to veto their spouse's gender recognition in this manner.